-- When it comes to feelings, men get the short end of the stick; they’re expected to be strong and keep their emotions hidden.
+- When it comes to communicating how they feel, men are often expected to keep their emotions hidden.

-- This is problematic, as both men and women experience difficult emotions that they need to process and communicate.
+- This is problematic, as men naturally experience difficult emotions that they need to process and communicate.

-- First, men should position themselves next to their partner as opposed to face-to-face, preferably while in motion (while walking or driving).
+- First, men should position themselves next to their partner as opposed to face-to-face, and secondly, they should analyze what they want to communicate before approaching the conversation.

 1. Sit next to your partner.